ZivaVatra/SDAT/README.md

 <pre>
 Usage:
-	* There must be a "./tmp" and "./scans" folder in the CWD.

-	* You have to edit the script $DEVICE variable, and put in which device you want to use.
-For example, if I run "scanimage -L": device `v4l:/dev/video0' is a Noname UNKNOWN/GENERIC virtual device device `epkowa:interpreter:001:006' is a Epson Perfection V330 Photo flatbed scanner Then use the bits in the quotes as your device.

-	* The script will auto-detect rotation of script, so you don't have to worry about it

 	* Run the script as follows:
-		./SDAT.sh $Name_of_scan

-Known bugs:
-	* Script will accept a blank file name, which it shouldn't.
-	* Script won't check and create the needed temp folders
+		./SDAT.py $filename $final_output_dir
+	* The script will auto-detect rotation of text, so you don't have to worry about it
+	* The script will also create the target folder if necessary
+	* By default the script writes tmpfiles to /tmp/scanning
+	* However each job has its own Unique ID, so you can run multiple scripts in parallel, they use the same folder, but will not interfere with each other

 </pre>